-In this case the difference between the 2 language is in the use of the plural (weeds) against the singular (l’erba – the grass).
+In this case, the difference between the 2 languages is in the use of the plural (weeds) against the singular (l’erba – the grass).
 Besides the English language has a specific word (weeds) that doesn’t exist in Italian and must be translated with “erba”.

 Learning New Italian Words & Beyond